Owlman (character): Earth-Three

-Originally, Owlman is a super-intelligent supervillain whose real name was never given.
+Originally, Owlman was a super-intelligent supervillain whose real name was never given.
 He was created as an evil counterpart to Batman.
 He is a member of the criminal organization known as the Crime Syndicate of America, who originated and operated on the reverse Earth-Three.
-In some of the pre-Crisis Crime Syndicate appearances, the Earth-Three Owlman also had the ability to briefly control other people's minds, though it is unclear how he acquired this ability.
+In some of the pre-Crisis Crime Syndicate appearances, the Earth-Three Owlman also had the ability to briefly control minds, though it is unclear how he acquired this ability.
 When he was knocked out, his sub-conscious mind was able to remain active enough for him to say a word enabling him to travel to Earth-Three.
 He was also able to see in the dark.
 In the Syndicate's first travel between Earths, they met the JLA and JSA, but were defeated and imprisoned between Earth-1 and Earth-2 by Green Lantern.
 Later the time travelling villain Per Degaton released them as part of his plan to take over Earth-2 by stealing nuclear missiles from the Cuban Missile Crisis of Earth-Prime.
 When the Syndicate betrayed him, they were sent to 1982 as he had made sure this would happen when they touched him.
 When he was defeated, these events were erased from existence.

-The pre-Crisis Earth-Three Owlman and all members of his Crime Syndicate were killed during the Crisis on Infinite Earths maxi-series at the hands of the Anti-Monitor from a wave of antimatter destroying pre-Crisis Earth-Three.
+The pre-Crisis Earth-Three Owlman and the Crime Syndicate were killed by the Anti-Monitor's antimatter wave during Crisis on Infinite Earths.

 During the Convergence storyline, Owlman was with the Crime Syndicate when they tried to free Superwoman from death row.
 After their mission failed and the domes fell around the cities, Owlman shied himself away from the battles.